htc-ccis1505/fall-2017/_outcomes/snap-basics.md

 ---
-title: Snap Basics
+title: Snap Sequences
-course_outcome: outcome-1
+course_outcome: outcome-flow-ctrl
 ---

-Write a first program using Snap!
+Write a first program using sequences of Snap! code.